Depeche Mode: Fletcher's death and Memento Mori (2022–present)

-On 4 October 2022, Depeche Mode announced their new album Memento Mori and a tour which will start on 23 March 2023. the first single, "Ghosts Again", was released in February 9, 2023.
-They stated that they had begun work on the album in the COVID-19 pandemic in 2020.
-Gahan and Gore said they would send each other ideas for songs, for example Dave said, "I played guitar and sort of sang on my iPhone", while Gore "sent it back with his angelic voice".
-They also stated that they would be working with James Ford once again as well as Marta Salogni as producers for the album.
+The band stated that work on the album began during the COVID-19 pandemic in 2020.
+Gahan and Gore said they would send each other ideas for songs, for example Gahan said, "I played guitar and sort of sang on my iPhone", while Gore "sent it back with his angelic voice."
+They also stated that they would be working with James Ford once again as producer along with Marta Salogni mixing for the album.

+Depeche Mode: M, a documentary film chronicling the band's three concerts in Mexico City which were held in September 2023 during the Memento Mori World Tour, would be theatrically released on October 28, 2025.